zobront/billy-the-bull/walkthrough.md

 If you read the function, you may think it's impossible.

 There are three require statements, and all are impossible to trigger:
-1) from == address(0) => this is the wallet address, so if it's address(0), it can't hold the code needed for any of this, and it's impossible to know the preimage
+1) from == address(0) => this is the wallet address, so if it's address(0), it can't hold the code needed for the steps below (and it's impossible to know the preimage)
 2) keccak256(amount) = 0x420badbabe => you would have to know the preimage of the hash
 3) uint(uint32(amount)) <= 4294967295 => if we lower to 32 bits, we can't get a value higher than max uint32

-But there is one way to make the function revert.
+But there is one other way to make the function revert.

 Try catch statements will revert if they expect a return value and none is given.